 “Early Morning NYPD Activity… Around and in 580 Main St, with a visit or two to the Deli when it opened at 6 am.
 Mostly unmarked SUVs and Sedans parked by crosswalk by RIOC’s barricade.
 NYPD folks in mostly black shirts & pants & bulletproof vests, with some guns & longer guns.”

-In its usual fashion, RIOC’s Public Safety Department was silent on the incident, but yesterday, DA Katz seemed to fill in the blanks.
-A search warrant had been executed at Boris Ford’s Main Street apartment, preceding the indictments.
+A search warrant had been executed at Boris Ford’s Main Street, Roosevelt Island, apartment, preceding the indictments.

 Thirteen-month surveillance centered on Boris Ford’s “mobile telephone” where he was allegedly overhead recruiting participants for a drug ring.